 Anaga Psychotherapy Center was founded in 1995 under Perspectives Mental Health Corp.
 It's founder and director Josefina Perez-Castro is licensed and a Board Certified Diplomat in Clinical Social Work with over 30 years of clinical practice in this community.
 The staff is comprised of an experienced team who is sensitive to the needs of our diverse community

 Army Community Service offers a variety of services for military families, including financial counseling and assistance, emergency food, counseling, deployment readiness program, family advocacy, domestic abuse advocacy, relocation information, loan closet, and new parent support at Fort Carson, Colorado.

 Since 1986 the Colorado Anti-Violence Program has been dedicated to eliminating violence within and against the lesbian, gay, bisexual, transgender and queer (LGBTQ) communities in Colorado, and providing the highest quality services to survivors.

 The Asian Pacific Development Center of Colorado is a nonprofit organization supporting the Asian American Pacific Islander community.
 For 30 years we have been committed to providing culturally appropriate health, mental health, and related services to our communities.
 We employ a holistic approach to address the total well-being of individuals and families.
 Main office based in Denver.

 Aspen Pointe is one of the largest non-profits in Colorado Springs.
-The organization serves more than 30,000 individuals and families each year through services in mental health, substance abuse, employment & career development, education, housing, jail diversion/reintegration, telephonic wellness and provider network services.
+The organization serves more than 30,000 individuals and families each year through a range of services in mental health, substance abuse, vocational training, education, and restorative justice.
 Aspen Pointe’s mission is; Empowering clients.
 Enriching Lives.
 Embracing Purpose.